 The annual general meeting (AGM)

-To appoint an auditor
+Appointing an auditor

 You will need to appoint a suitably qualified person to be your auditor.

-To audit your financial records, they must:

-- be a registered auditor with the Australian Securities and Investments Commission (ASIC)
+To audit your financial records, they must be a registered auditor with the Australian Securities and Investments Commission (ASIC).

-To remove an auditor
+Removing an auditor